thomaxxl/safrs/README.md

 This code was developed for a specific use-case and may not be flexible enough for everyone's needs.

 - All objects must have an "id" as a primary key and composite keys might not work well.
-- Only python 2 for now (Due to apache mod_wsgi & flask compatibility issues)
+The default id type is a uuid but you can define your own id type (eg. hash).
 - The use of \_\_builtin\_\_ for the global variables log, db and app is a bit of a dirty hack (I'll try to work around that but it's harder than it seems)

 ## Thanks